A social media report collects data and statistics from various social networks to identify which activities are working and which ones aren’t.

 Now that you know what data and metrics to include in your social media report, here are some platforms that can help you achieve your goals.

-- Go to your Facebook Page and click Insights.
+Go to your Meta Business Suite and click Insights.

 Here are a few additional insights that may work wonders for your social media report.